 A job script is simply a shell script.
-It consists of SLURM directives, comments, and executable statements.
-The # character indicates a comment, although lines beginning with #SBATCH are interpreted as SLURM directives.
-Blank lines can be included for readability.
+It consists of Slurm directives, comments, and executable statements.
+The #

 SBATCH header lines

 .
-These are SLURM SBATCH directives or header lines.
-They provide job setup information used by SLURM, including resource requests, email options, and more.
+These are Slurm SBATCH directives or header lines.
+They provide job setup information used by Slurm, including resource requests, email options, and more.
 The header lines may appear in any order, but they must precede any executable lines in your script.
-Alternatively you may provide these directives (without the #SBATCH
+Alternatively, you may provide these directives (without the #SBATCH

 notation) on the command line with the sbatch